Kiko, Crown Princess of Japan: Official duties

 The Prince and Princess are called upon to meet with important overseas visitors to improve diplomatic relations.
 The Princess was chosen as one of the Young Global Leaders for 2007, drawn from a poll of 4000 candidates.

 The Prince and Princess have made numerous official visits to foreign countries.
-In June 2002, they became the first members of the Imperial Family to visit Mongolia, in celebration of the 30th anniversary of diplomatic relations.
+In June 2002, they became the first members of the imperial family to visit Mongolia, in celebration of the 30th anniversary of diplomatic relations.
 In October 2002, they visited the Netherlands to attend the funeral of Prince Claus of the Netherlands.
-In September 2003, the Prince and Princess made goodwill visits to Fiji, Tonga and Samoa, again, the first time ever members of the Imperial Family had visited these countries.
+In September 2003, the Prince and Princess made goodwill visits to Fiji, Tonga and Samoa, again, the first time ever members of the imperial family had visited these countries.
 In March 2004, the Prince and Princess returned to the Netherlands for the funeral of Queen Juliana of the Netherlands.
 In January 2005, they visited Luxembourg to attend the funeral of Grand Duchess Joséphine-Charlotte.
 From October to November 2006, they visited Paraguay to commemorate the 70th anniversary of Japanese emigration to that country.
-In January 2008, they visited Indonesia for a ceremony commemorating the 50th anniversary of the establishment of diplomatic relations between Japan and the Republic of Indonesia.
+In January 2008, they visited Indonesia for a ceremony commemorating the 50th anniversary of the establishment of diplomatic relations between Japan and Indonesia.

 They visited Austria, Bulgaria, Hungary, and Romania in May 2009 on the occasion of "Japan-Danube Friendship Year 2009" and the Netherlands in August 2009 for the commemorative event of the 400th anniversary of the trade relations between Japan and the Netherlands.
-They have visited Costa Rica, Uganda, Croatia, the Slovak Republic, Slovenia, Peru, and Argentina.
-From June to July 2014, Prince Fumihito and Princess Kiko visited Republic of Zambia and United Republic of Tanzania.
+They have visited Costa Rica, Uganda, Croatia, the Slovakia, Slovenia, Peru, and Argentina.
+From June to July 2014, Prince Fumihito and Princess Kiko visited Zambia and Tanzania.

 In June–July 2019, the couple carried out the first official overseas visit by the imperial family following the accession of Emperor Naruhito.
-They visited Poland and Finland to participate in the celebrations for the 100th anniversary of establishment of diplomatic relationship between Japan and the two countries.
+They visited Poland and Finland to participate in the celebrations for the 100th anniversary of the establishment of diplomatic relationship between Japan and the two countries.
 In August 2019, the couple and their son, Hisahito, arrived in Bhutan for a visit.
+In 2023 they were guests at the coronation of King Charles III and Queen Camilla.